jaguro/jaguro/README.md

   </a>
 </p>

-<h2 align="start"> SDET II Software Development Engineer in Test | Test Architecture  | Last Projects </h2>
+<h2 align="center"> SDET II Software Development Engineer in Test | Test Architecture  | Last Projects </h2>
 <p align="start">
   This repository showcases a collection of advanced SDET projects that reflect modern test architecture, automation design patterns, and custom-built frameworks using cutting-edge technologies.
-  <br><br>
   You'll also find content on best practices in quality engineering, Agile methodologies such as Scrum, and CI/CD integration strategies.
   <br><br>
-  Beyond structure and theory, this space includes real-world challenges SDETs face daily — such as implementing TOTP-based authentication, API contract testing, data-driven validations, and resilient test orchestration at scale.
+  Beyond structure and theory, this space includes real-world challenges SDETs face daily such as implementing TOTP-based authentication, API contract testing, data-driven validations, and resilient test orchestration at scale.
 </p>